-$$W{\text{bank}} = 4(W{\text{mat}} + W{\text{ver-htree}}) \tag{26}$$
+$$W{\text{bank}} = 4(W{\text{mat}} + W{\text{ver-htree}})$$ (27)

 The height of the horizontal H-tree is calculated as the height of the area occupied by the wires in the H-tree.
 These wires include the address, way-select, datain, and dataout signals.
-Figure 30 illustrates the layout that we assume for the wires of the horizontal H-tree.
+Figure 29 illustrates the layout that we assume for the wires of the horizontal H-tree.
 We assume that the wires are laid out using a single layer of metal.
 The height of the area occupied by the wires can be calculated simply by finding the total pitch of all wires in the horizontal H-tree.
-Figure 31 illustrates the layout style assumed for the vertical H-tree wires, and is similar to that assumed for the horizontal H-tree wires.
-Again the width of the area occupied by finding the total pitch of all wires in the vertical H-tree.
+Figure 30 illustrates the layout style assumed for the vertical H-tree wires, and is similar to that assumed for the horizontal H-tree wires.
+Again the width of the area occupied by a vertical H-tree can be calculated by finding the total pitch of all wires in the vertical H-tree.